-Progressive Marathon is making a strong push right now to get its customers to settle these rights to future medical care.
+Progressive Marathon is making a strong push to get its customers to settle these rights to future medical care.
 Our auto accident attorneys have started to get phone calls from our own clients – both current and past clients – who say they are getting phone calls about Progressive insurance settlement offers from claims adjusters offering them money to settle out their future right to medical care.
-As of today’s date – April 22, 2020, the COVID-19 pandemic has shut down much of America, 19 million people are unemployed, there is tremendous economic uncertainty and anxiety . . . and this insurance company is preying on its own customers’ financial insecurity by offering them little bits of money to waive and release their most valuable legal right to get future medical care, no matter how expensive, paid for by Progressive.
+This insurance company is preying on its own customers’ financial insecurity after a crash by offering them little bits of money to waive and release their most valuable legal right to get future medical care, no matter how expensive, paid for by Progressive.

-I don’t normally use words like shameful on this auto law blog, but the deliberate decisions by this auto insurance company to take advantage of their own customers like this at this time is shameful.
+I don’t normally use words like shameful on this auto law blog, but the deliberate decisions by this auto insurance company to take advantage of their own customers like this is shameful.
 There’s just no other word.

 Beware of this type of Progressive insurance settlement offer because if a customer settles out his or her futures, and gives up their right to future medical care, that means that your auto insurance will be off the hook and will have no legal obligation to pay for any more of your medical bills.
 From the moment you agree by signing the insurance company’s release, the insurance company’s legal obligation is over.
 For however much longer it takes you to complete your own medical recovery – whether it’s months, years or even decades – you, personally, will have to now pay for all of your future medical bills.
 It’s a lot to give up for a very little amount of money.

 Progressive Marathon’s manipulation of Progressive insurance settlement offers